Debt to Income Ratio

 The lender involved will want to make sure the company’s income is capable of supporting a higher level of debt, while still leaving enough cash to fund its regular operations.

-Simply put, the debt to income ratio allows you to calculate what percentage of a firm’s earnings is being spent to cover its monthly debt payments.
+Simply put, the D/I ratio allows you to calculate what percentage of a firm’s earnings is being spent to cover its monthly debt payments.

 How do you calculate debt to income ratio?
-The formula for calculating a company’s debt to income (DTI) ratio looks like this:
+The formula looks like this: